strapi/documentation/docs/developer-docs/latest/plugins/users-permissions.md

 </code-group>

 :::warning
-Setting JWT expiry for more than 30 days is **absolutely not recommended** due to massive security concerns.
+Setting JWT expiry for more than 30 days is **not recommended** due to security concerns.
 :::

 ### Registration